 If you are not including 6 - 7 servings of a large variety of organic high-antioxidant fruits and vegetables in your daily diet, limiting fats and protein, and avoiding simple carbs entirely, you are not reaching the optimal disease prevention state of health.

-This may sound like a tall order, and because I know there may be days when I may not reach my goal, I take highly bio-available, pure supplements that support my antioxidant and essential vitamin levels.
-But many, many days, I do very well.
-It’s become a habit and a challenge I actually enjoy!
+This may sound like a tall order, and because I know there may be days when I may not reach my goal, I take bio-available, pharmaceutical grade supplements that support my antioxidant and essential vitamin levels.

 There was a time when humans ate to live.
 Those days are gone for most of us.
 Unfortunately, we've taken the 'eating for pleasure' too far.
 We are now surrounded by foods and food products that have very little to do with nutrition and good health.
 We are lured to create recipes that tantalize our taste buds and deal our bodies bolts of stress and inflammation.